cu-unofficial/uims-api/README.md

 slower and takes up more processing power.
 Also, setting up such tools could end up being a nightmare when attempting them to run on headless devices (such as a Raspberry Pi).

-That said, any pull requests to enhance capabilities or cover up more end points that make use of `requests` and `BeautifulSoup` libraries are most welcome!
+That said, if you know Python, any pull requests to enhance capabilities or cover up more end points that make use of `requests` and `BeautifulSoup` libraries are most welcome!
+Otherwise if you don't know Python, you could help me complete my assignments!